Elevation: 12,078 ft

 This peak is found on page 283.

-Contents: 1) Photos, 2) new Hyper Gully Route, 3) Update on the Northwest Gully/North Ridge Route found in the book on page 282 including additional access information for the route.
+Contents: 1) Photos of the Super Gully Route, 2) new Hyper Gully Route, 3) Update on the Northwest Gully/North Ridge Route found in the book on page 282 including additional access information for the route.

 Hyper Gully Route